irybko/pyclasses/README.md

-Description:
-   This is the my own common classes library I was developing during 2017/2019 years.
+   This is the my own common classes library.
 I hope that would be useful for everybody who likes coding in Python.